mikro-orm/mikro-orm/docs/docs/query-conditions.md

 ] });
 ```

+> Keys with operators like this will cause TypeScript errors as there is no way to support
+> them on the typings side.
+They are still supported, but you will need to cast the condition
+> to `any` to use them.

 There is also shortcut for `$in` - simply provide array as value and it
 will be converted automatically: